Home » working relationships

 As any manager knows, one of the most important aspects of maintaining a productive, efficient, and cohesive team is ensuring that all employees are present, engaged, and able to contribute fully.
 Sickness absence, while inevitable, can be a challenge for managers.
 Yet, when managed properly, it can be addressed in a way that minimises disruption

 We’ve all heard the horror stories of family run businesses resulting in horrendous bust ups and complete estrangement.
 Yet there are others that are tremendously successful and last for generations.
 What is the secret of success within the Organisational Design for a family run business?
-Over the years we’ve dealt with a number of grievances
+Family Business Grievances Over the years we’ve dealt with a

 How many of us were in HR when the Data Protection Act was introduced in 1998?
 It certainly made us wonder what was in a Personnel file and probably opened our eyes when we got around to checking them.
 Of course it had been around since 1984 but was updated in 1998 to create a